IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policyBP.md

-# How Long Can I Reserve an Environment?
+# How Long Can Business Partners Reserve an Environment?

 Please review the following infographic and keep reading for additional context.